mvysny/vaadin-on-kotlin/docs/gettingstartedjpa.md

 > **Note:** WAR (Web ARchive) is Java standard for packaging web applications.
 WAR file is a zip file which can be deployed to all Java Servlet Servers, including Tomcat, JBoss etc.

-The `vok-helloworld-app` directory has a number of files and folders that make up the structure of a VoK application.
+The `vok-helloworld-app-jpa` directory has a number of files and folders that make up the structure of a VoK application.
 Most of the work in this tutorial will happen in the `src/main/kotlin` folder, but here's a basic rundown on the function of each of the files and
 folders: